sujaldev/sujal.dev/content/posts/01-a-blog-post-about-this-blog-itself.md

 thing.
 Show me a design and I can probably tell you what looks good and what does not (at least in my opinion), but making one from scratch is, to say the least, *hard*.

-So for the last two years, everytime I came across a website and thought "This looks super nice!", I'd note it down it in a list.
+So for the last two years, every time I came across a website and thought "This looks super nice!", I'd note it down it in a list.
 That list has become pretty long at this point, so I'll only mention the ones that I feel were the most
 influential:
 [Adam Blank](https://countablethoughts.com/),